 How to Eat Chinese Takeout.

-Today Fold-Pak makes oyster pails in much the same way Wilcox suggested, albeit using solid-bleached-sulfate paperboard with a poly-coating on the inside for more grease-and leak-resistance.
-The company has also made adjustments for modern-day behaviors: it offers microwave-safe Chinese-food cartons that use glue instead of wire and nondyed, environmentally friendly containers.
+Today, Fold-Pak makes oyster pails in much the same way Wilcox suggested, albeit using a solid-bleached-sulfate paperboard with a poly-coating on the inside for more grease-and-leak resistance.
+The company has also adjusted for modern-day behaviors.
+They offer microwave-safe Chinese food cartons that use glue instead of wire and non-dyed, environmentally friendly containers.

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.